 It has also long been debated about whether this could be a potential “love pheromone” in the most literal sense, however we’ve since established that due to it’s heavy weight (1007.19 g/Mol, most pheromones are roughly around 300) it is not practical to use as a “love pheromone”.

-Note: We will be talking about other potential pheromones that have the capability to speed some of these processes up a little further down.
+Note: We will be talking about other potential eye of love pheromones that have the capability to speed some of these processes up a little further down.

 The initial “excitement” starts fading away, but you remain deeply attached to eachother… oxytocin + vasopressin

 Remember those nervous, yet exciting “butterfly”/crush feelings you got when you first met and got involved with your partner?

 The chemicals dopamine, norepinephrine/epinephrine (adrenal gland), that initially caused those exhilarating feelings in the beginning have to calm down at some point.